 Choosing a Linux distribution is a personal thing.
 It greatly depends on what you want to do with it.

-If you like the look of a Linux Distribution and want more information, click on the appropriate distribution logo below to visit the distributors web site.
-This is just a very short collection of some of the more popular distributions out there.
-For more in-depth information on the differences between each distro, we would recommend visiting distrowatch.com
+This is a short collection of some of the more popular distributions out there.
+For more in-depth information on the differences between each ‘distro’, we would recommend visiting distrowatch.com

 Here is an example of just some of the more popular Linux vendors today: